 Frequently Asked Questions

-Some plants like orchids and succulents prefer drier soil.
+Some plants like orchids and succulents prefer a drier soil.
 These types of plants could potentially get root rot in a self-watering planter.
-It’s best to choose plants who like moist soil.
+It’s best to choose plants that like moist soil.

 It is not necessary to add rocks to the bottom of the water reservoir vase or glass globe when using this system.

 This system is intended to make plant care a breeze.
-Plant lovers who struggle to keep indoor plants alive often “over-care” for them by given them an excess of water.
-Too much water and your plant is doomed!
-This system lets the plant decide how much water it needs taking the guess work out of – to water plants or not.
+Plant lovers who struggle to keep indoor plants alive often “over-care” for them by giving them an excess of water.
+Too much water and your plants are doomed!
+This system lets the plant decide how much water it needs taking the guesswork out of – to water plants or not.

-How to Make a Pretty Indoor DIY Self-watering Planter (Step-by-step instructions)
+How to DIY an Indoor DIY Self-watering Planter (Ballard Designs style) Step-by-step instructions

 - Fill a container (or sink) with water and soak the moss.